‘Unfathomable’: US death toll from coronavirus hits 200,000

 For five months, America has led the world by far in sheer numbers of confirmed infections and deaths.
 The U.S. has less than 5% of the globe’s population but more than 20% of the reported deaths.

+Brazil is No. 2 with about 137,000 deaths, followed by India with approximately 89,000 and Mexico with around 74,000.
 Only five countries — Peru, Bolivia, Chile, Spain and Brazil — rank higher in COVID-19 deaths per capita.
-Brazil is No. 2 on the list of countries with the most deaths, with about 137,000, followed by India with approximately 89,000 and Mexico with around 74,000.

 “All the world’s leaders took the same test, and some have succeeded and some have failed,” said Dr. Cedric Dark, an emergency physician at Baylor College of Medicine in Houston who has seen death firsthand.
 “In the case of our country, we failed miserably.”